tbotnz/cisshgo/docs/migration-v0.2-to-v1.0.md

 1. **Update CLI flags** in any scripts or tooling (see [CLI flag table](#1-cli-flag-names))
 2. **Migrate transcript map** from list-of-maps to map format (see [migration script](migration-script.md) or [schema change](#2-transcript-map-yaml-schema))
-3. **Verify transcript paths** resolve correctly from the map file's directory
+3. **Verify transcript paths** resolve correctly from the transcript map file's directory
 4. **Optionally adopt** inventory files, scenarios, or new platform transcripts

 ---